Psychometric tests are becoming a popular talent assessment tool among organisations of all sizes.

 What are the psychometric test's advantages and disadvantages?

 What are the benefits of psychometric testing in recruitment?

-One of the big problems with both CVs and traditional interviews is that they’re both subjective ways of measuring a person's skills.
-Moreover, some of the evaluation criteria can vary on a person-by-person basis.
+One of the big problems with both CVs and traditional interviews is that they’re both subjective ways of measuring a person's skills... and some of the evaluation criteria can vary on a person-by-person basis.
 Both of these issues are somewhat rectified by psychometric testing.
-Not only does psychometric testing offer a standardised approach, but it also provides performance benchmarks.
-If anyone falls below a certain criterion, they can be quickly taken out of the running.
+Not only does psychometric testing offer a standardised approach, but it also provides a way to benchmark candidates so that if anyone falls below a certain criterion, they can be quickly taken out of the running.